lokeam/nodePerformance/README.md

+## Node Performance and Benchmarking Exercises
-## Exploring node clustering, worker threads, benchmarking server performance and other run topics.
+Exploring node clustering, worker threads, testing server performance and other run topics.

 Not using nodemon since it doesn't work very nicely with clustering.